 - mentoring by experienced, successful, Brandeis friendly entrepreneurs

 - networking events with industry and introductions into the local venture community

-- Sprout Grant Seed Funds to move selected Brandeis inventions from the lab to the marketplace
+- the SPROUT and SPARK Program seed funds to move selected Brandeis inventions to the marketplace

 Students, fellows and also faculty entrepreneurs are encouraged to apply.